World in a Dimension

 Flat Rock – Dimension III 2020 63" x 82" mixed media on canvas

-My first experiences of this world in a dimension arose inadvertently out of a technique I had “stumbled across” one day when I was out landscape painting and a thought came that said,, "Imagine nothingness.”
-So, I took a moment to relax and I started to sense a dark, stillness—a “nothingness.”
+My first experiences of this world in a dimension arose out of a technique I had “stumbled across” one day when I was out landscape painting and a very clear and distinct thought came, as if from another source than my own mind.
+It said, "Imagine nothingness.”
+So, I put my brush down, closed my eyes, and relaxed.
+I started to sense a dark, stillness—a “nothingness.”
 It came more and more into focus in my mind.
-After a few moments, my attention returned to the landscape.
-I was startled at how more alive everything now appeared.
-I saw the landscape in a direct, fresh way, as if for the first time.
-I felt the deep mystery of existence.
+After a few moments I opened my eyes, and I was startled at how more alive everything now appeared.
+I saw the landscape in a direct, fresh way, as if for the first time, and felt, in a more profound way, the wonder of existence.
+As I continued to paint this sense of nothingness became like a backdrop for the landscape, and I was able to hold awareness of both realities simultaneously.

-The effect of nothingness as a backdrop to form started to occur more and more often, whether I was looking at a tree, a person, birds flying, a coffee cup, towering rock formations, or a horse in a meadow.
+The effect of nothingness as a backdrop to form started to occur more and more often, always enhancing the experience, whether I was looking at a tree, a horse in a meadow, birds flying, a person, a coffee cup, or towering rock formations.
 And after a while, I started noticing something very peculiar happening.
-The sensation of a void or nothingness, as it grew in clarity, was becoming alive and huge beyond any perceived boundaries and a sense of the world existing in a dimension began to dawn in my consciousness.
+The sensation of a void or nothingness, as it grew in clarity, was becoming alive and huge beyond any perceived boundaries.
+There started to develop a clear experience of two distinct dimensions—the more limited time/space physical dimension of forms held and permeated by the changeless dimension of this living void.
+Another curious effect of this “nothingness” was that the quality of form started going through a transformation.
+Form was becoming energetic—less dense, or holographic—almost with a lucid dream quality.